|

 PAISLEY •

-newly relocated Saper Galleries did have a weakness.
-An
+the newly relocated Saper Galleries did have a

 'Wait.
 Hey, where's that 7-foot tall sculpture